ericodle/PlanktoNET/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU Lesser General Public License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License.

 <p align="right">(<a href="#top">back to top</a>)</p>